 Don’t Knock Social Media and Networking Apps

-In the present day, social networking is often used as a tool to communicate with others.
+In the present day, social networking is often used as a tool to communicate with others, and you have the chance to connect with people from all over the world, including the new area that you’ve moved to.
 While social media shouldn’t replace face to face communication and socialization, it can be a powerful means of recreating your social life in a new city.
 Use the Facebook friends you already have to link you to people they know in the same town.
 For example, make a post about just moving to a new city and wanting to meet new people.
 Use the friends you already have to meet people they know from the same area.
 This strategy can create friendships you can trust instead of meeting an unfamiliar random person of whom you know nothing.